traupach/xarray_parcel/README.md

 As stated in the [license](LICENSE) this software is provided as-is without any guarantee of accuracy or fit for purpose.

 This implementation was coded by Tim Raupach, a postdoc at the UNSW Sydney [Climate Change Research Centre](https://ccrc.unsw.edu.au).

+## Notes:

+- In `add_lcl_to_profile`, a linear interpolation for temperature on pressure coordinates is used, in order to match MetPy's implementation.
+In future it may be more accurate to replace the linear interpolation with an interpolation on log-transformed coordinates.